 There is a mathematical ratio commonly found in nature—the ratio of 1 to 1.618—that has many names.
 Most often we call it the Golden Section, Golden Ratio, or Golden Mean, but it’s also occasionally referred to as the Golden Number, Divine Proportion, Golden Proportion, Fibonacci Number, and Phi.
 Now, a Duke University engineer has found the Golden Ratio to be a compelling springboard to unify vision, thought and movement under a single law of nature’s design.

 If any creative person deserves to be discovered it is Paul Atroshenko: Artist, Photographer, Video Maker.
-Have a look at his website at http://www.atroshenko.com/ displaying his eclectic works of art and his excellent travel photography.
+Have a look at his website displaying his eclectic works of art, including symbolist paintings, and his excellent travel photography.
 He has also created amazing videos of walks around Sydney.
-And check out this latest one of dolphins playing in the waves at Tamarama Beach!
+And check out this recent one of dolphins playing in the waves to classical music at Tamarama Beach!
 The Sydney Morning Herald has placed it on their website.

 And don’t forget to visit the 2014 sculptures by the sea from Bondi to Tamarama!